-Nevertheless, if CM/Track V1 or CM/Track V2 is active in your system, there are some special data fields:
+Nevertheless, if CM/Track is active in your system, there are some special data fields:

 CM/Track login data (1)

 The names of these data fields depend on the individual configuration of your CM system, but there is usually one field for the user name and one field for the password.
 Fill out these fields with the values which the customer should use to access CM/Track.